 Coming in with the fourth-most major championship appearances without a victory is 31-time European Tour winner Colin Montgomerie, who teed it up at 75 majors from 1990 to 2016 without ever hoisting a trophy.

 Montgomerie, who reached as high as No. 2 in the world rankings, finished in the top 10 of a major on 10 occasions and owns the most runner-up finishes without a victory.
 The Hall of Famer finished second at the U.S. Open in 1994, 1997, and 2006, the PGA Championship in 1995, and The Open Championship in 2005.

 3. Steve Stricker recorded 13 top-10 finishes in 76 major championship starts but only finished as high as second

-T1.
-Lee Westwood has also made 87 major championship appearances without a victory
+1. Lee Westwood has made 91 major championship appearances without a victory

-As he’s set to tee it up at The Open Championship on July 15, Westwood would obviously take the top spot on his own if he doesn’t emerge victorious at Royal St. George’s, where he missed the cut in 2003 and 2011, the latter being the year Darren Clarke won his first and only major in attempt number 54.
+Westwood took the top spot on his own after tying for 59th at Royal St. George’s, where he missed the cut in 2003 and 2011, the latter being the year Darren Clarke won his first and only major in attempt number 54.

 The Englishman tied for 14th at the 2022 Masters in major start number 89 and missed the cut in start number 90 at the PGA Championship at Southern Hills.
 Westwood did not qualify for the 2022 U.S. Open.
 He extended the streak to 91 with a tie for 34th at the 2022 Open Championship at St. Andrews.

 As he’s now a member of LIV Golf and has dropped considerably in the world rankings, it’s likely he’s made his last appearance in a major.